GoogleChrome/web.dev/src/site/content/en/blog/wix-performance-infra-evolution/index.md

 #### Today: Server-Side Rendering (SSR)

-A few years ago we transitioned to use Server-Side Rendering (SSR) instead, as that was beneficial both to SEO and performance, improving initial page visibility times and ensuring better indexing for search engines that do not have full support for running JavaScript.
+A few years ago we transitioned to Server-Side Rendering (SSR), as that was beneficial both to SEO and performance, improving initial page visibility times and ensuring better indexing for search engines that do not have full support for running JavaScript.